AFLplusplus/AFLplusplus/README.md

 The generated binary is fuzzed with afl-fuzz like any other fuzz target.

-Bonus: the target is already optimized for fuzzing due persistent mode and shared-memory testcases and hence gives you the fastest speed possible.
+Bonus: the target is already optimized for fuzzing due to persistent mode and shared-memory testcases and hence gives you the fastest speed possible.

 For more information see [utils/aflpp_driver/README.md](utils/aflpp_driver/README.md)